3 A.M. 3D

 3 A.M.
-3D (ตีสาม 3D) is a 2012 Thai 3D horror anthology film directed by Patchanon Tummajira, Kirati Nakintanon and Isara Nadee, and released in Thailand on November 22, 2012.
+3D (ตีสาม 3D) is a 2012 Thai 3D anthology supernatural horror film directed by Patchanon Tummajira, Kirati Nakintanon and Isara Nadee.
 It is produced by Five Star Production.
 It is composed of three short films with different themes, united by a common motif of the 3 A.M. hour, considered as the time when supernatural things tend to occur.

 Plot

 3 A.M.
 3D is divided into three stories: "The Wig", "Corpse Bride", and "O.T."
 None of the stories intersect; however, they do have a common motif of having supernatural things occur around 3 A.M.

 "The Wig"

 Sisters May (Focus Jirakul) and Mint (Apinya Sakuljaroensuk) are left to run their family business, a wig shop, while their parents are on a vacation in China.
 A customer offers to sell May some human hair of great quality, without knowledge that the hair was illegally salvaged from a female corpse, and that the salvager seemingly committed suicide.
 May works overtime weaving the new wig, but a female apparition haunts her, presumably the owner of the hair.
 Mint then returns with three friends to continue partying at home, and May is infuriated as one of the friends carelessly toys with a wig.
 After the sisters argue, Mint orders her friend to return the wig to its rightful place, but finds him decapitated in the stock room as he fails to return.
 The ghost now torments the remaining party of four, then killing Mint's remaining two friends.
 The sisters then seek refuge in the kiln dry room, and the female ghost traps May inside the kiln dryer.
 Mint attempts to pry open the door in vain, and the machine overheats and explodes.
 The impact slams Mint towards the wall, but May is nowhere to be seen.
 Awaken to the sound of her parents' return, Mint tries to explain last night's ordeal, but is disturbed by a distraught May, and the fact that everyone ignores her.
 Mint realizes that she has died from the explosion, being impaled by a glass shard, and that the ghost now inhabits May's body.